cockroachlabs/cockroachdb-runbook-template/system-overview/role-dba.md

 -------------

 The required privilege grant are grouped by common DBA tasks.
+The same privilege may appear in different task groups.
+A privilege can be granted repeatedly.
-Apply as it suits Organization's IT practices.
+Customize as it suits Organization's IT practices.

-#### Authorize DBA to View Cluster Settings and System Tables Content
+#### Authorize DBA to View System Tables and Current Settings

 ```sql
 -- Authorize DBAs with grants of system (cluster) level privileges to the DBA group.